jin236248/drag_dash/README.md

 # drag_dash

-drag_dash is a Dash component library.
+drag_dash is a Dash component library based on react-draggable.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation